uladkasach/naive-image-segmentation/readme.md

             - sky is a very distinct different color
     - i manually labeled the images with black, gray, and white
         - see `/images/labels`
+- generate 'blurred' sources
+    - n order to conduct roc we need to vary something. i will be varying the source images by blurring them as recommended by the professor.
 - functional code
     - segmentation (kmeans.py and manual_threshold.py)
         - segments source images. generates predictions under `/images/pred`